AdobeDocs/analytics.en/help/analyze/analysis-workspace/user-preferences.md

    ![User preferences](assets/user-preferences.png)

-1. For information about the available user preferences, continue with any of the following sections in this article:
+1. For information about the available user preferences on each tab, continue with any of the following sections in this article:

    * [General preferences](#general-preferences)